franciscop/polystore/readme.md

 console.log(await store.get("key1"));
 ```

-> Note: the Redis client expire resolution is in the seconds.
-While it still expects you to pass the number of ms as with the other methods (or [a string like `1h`](#expires)), times shorter than 1 second like `expires: 200` (ms) don't make sense for this storage method and won't properly save them.
+> Note: the Redis client expire resolution is in the seconds, so times shorter than 1 second like `expires: 0.02` (20 ms) don't make sense for this storage method and won't properly save them.

 ### FS File